Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/phase1.md

-# Building a BST
+# Phase 1: Building a BST

 In this project, we'll translate our conceptual idea of a binary search tree into a real, live Ruby object with all the functionality that we dreamt of.

-Follow the specs as well as this walk-through, and soon you'll have a BST of your very own.
+**NB**: this project doesn't have specs yet.
+It's in beta!
+Use the examples from the BST reading as sample test input, and make sure everything is working as you go.

 ## The Setup